euwbah/musescore-xen-tuner/README.md

 ```

 > 🟢 Every ratio/cents interval can be specified as a math/JavaScript expression.
 >
 > **To differentiate ratios from cents, cents must end with a 'c'.**

 We're now setting the reference note C4 to a just-intonated 3-limit major sixth below A4.
 Because of that, we can now specify our nominals starting from C, which makes it a little easier to calculate the ratios.

-Our nominals are now all 3-limit ratios built of a chain of pure fifths from F to B, which are the standard nominals used in JI notations (unless you're writing in Ben Johnston's system).
+Our nominals are now all 3-limit ratios built off a chain of pure fifths from F to B, which are the standard nominals used in JI notations (unless you're writing in Ben Johnston's system).

 ### More accidental chains: 5-limit JI